-tsParticles - v0.0.0
+tsParticles - v4.0.0-beta.12

 Preparing search index...

-tsParticles.addShape("spiral", function (context, particle, radius, opacity) {
+tsParticles.addShape("spiral", (context, particle, radius) => {

-realWidth = (radius - data.innerRadius) / data.lineSpacing;
+const realWidth = (radius - data.innerRadius) / data.lineSpacing;

 for (let i = 0; i < realWidth * 10; i++) {

-const angle = 0.1 * i,
+const angle = 0.1 * i;

-factor = data.innerRadius + data.lineSpacing * angle,
+const factor = data.innerRadius + data.lineSpacing * angle;

 }